Transmission/Communication Medium or Channel:

 Advantages:

-• Optical fiber cable is widely used as a back bone for network due to –
+• Optical fiber cable is widely used as a backbone for the network due to –

 • Bandwidth is higher.